mhwco/mhw-app-article/article/demo/article.md

 Markdown Quick Reference
 ========================

-This guide is a very brief overview, with examples, of the syntax that [Markdown] supports.
-It is itself written in Markdown and you can copy the samples over to the left-hand pane for experimentation.
-It's shown as *text* and not *rendered HTML*.
+This guide is a very brief overview, with examples, of the syntax that [Markdown] supports.Â  It is itself written in Markdown and you can copy the samples over to the left-hand pane for experimentation.Â  It's shown as *text* and not *rendered HTML*.

 [Markdown]: http://daringfireball.net/projects/markdown/